The Institute of American Indian Research

 Sarah Hernandez, PhD

-Director of the Institute for American Indian Research
+Director, Institute for American Indian Research

 hernands@unm.edu